-Another addition was Jack Henry, which helps American finance companies with technology and payment systems.
+We bought Jack Henry, which helps American finance companies with technology and payment systems.
 Focusing exclusively on the US market, it has burrowed out a niche supplying high-quality-tech to smaller, regional banks, rather than the multi-national first tier banks.
 Its strategy is to help these companies grow by improving the service they offer customers through whizzier apps and service.
 Many of these smaller banks are still in the process of digitising, which means there's a lot to keep Jack Henry busy.

-We also bought a small amount of US Treasury 1.5% 2030 bonds toward the end of the month after government bond yields had risen due to an anticipation of the 'blue wave' and sterling had strengthened against the dollar.
+We added to the SPDR Russell 2000 US Small Cap ETF because we feel the US recovery will be better than most people expect, if a bit volatile.
+We wanted to get more exposure to the American main street, albeit the 'small-cap' companies in this tracker are still huge businesses.
+We also bought a small amount of US Treasury 5.25% 2028 bonds toward the end of the month after government bond yields had risen due to an anticipation of the 'blue wave' and sterling had strengthened against the dollar.
 If yields continue to rise, we will continue to add here.

-Finally, into strength we sold some of our holdings in electric vehicle drive train and electrification parts supplier Aptiv and warehouse automation expert Duerr.
+Finally, we took profits from electric vehicle drive train and electrification parts supplier Aptiv.